If You Don’t Add This to the Filename of Your Scanned Photos, You’ll Probably Hate Yourself Later

-Maybe your Aunt Betsy loves your photography so much now, she is asking you for an 8″x10″ copy of this perfect shot of your son printed out so she can frame it and hang it on her wall between her bedroom and the bathroom.
-You think it would look nice there too and you likely have no say even if you didn’t!
+Maybe your Aunt Betsy loves your photography so much now that she is asking you for an 8″10″ copy of this perfect shot of your son printed out so she can frame it and hang it on the wall between her bedroom and the bathroom.
+You think it would look nice there, too, and you likely have no say even if you didn’t!

-The problem is, after trying to print the digital version out a few times on your fancy new inkjet printer, you realize there just isn’t enough detail (resolution) in your 200 dpi scan you made a long time ago and it just looks terrible when print it out this big.
+The problem is, after trying to print the digital version out a few times on your fancy new inkjet printer, you realize there just isn’t enough detail (resolution) in your 200 dpi scan you made a long time ago, and it just looks terrible when printing it out this big.
 It’s way too blurry for Aunt Betsy and her new prescription glasses.

 And maybe this problem is compounded by the fact that your family made a lot of duplicate prints through the years of this photo shoot because of all of those 2-fer and 3-fer-1 priced deals!

 I think you might be getting the idea now.
 But, just so I know without a doubt that I have hit you over the head with this, consider this last example.

 Here’s a shot of a beautiful beach during a rainstorm.
 Or is it two separate shots?
 You tell me.